flitbit/minioc/README.md

 var it = minioc.get('$accessor', { $foo: bar });
 expect(it).to.be(bar);

-// You can register classes, each #get will invoke the
+// You can register classes; each #get will invoke the
 // constructor and return the result...

 function Person(name, age) {